Sebastião Melo: False information and fines

 During the elections, Jornal da Band released false polling that showed Melo in the lead against d'Ávila.
-Melo's camapaign would later post their findings onto his Instagram account.
+Melo's campaign would later post their findings onto his Instagram account.
 Jornal da Band would later correct the polling data and Melo's campaign removed the post from social media.
 He was later condemned by electoral courts under the Brazilian Election Justice and was made to pay 106,000 reais for spreading false information.
 The judge that made the decision made the call to forward the case to the Federal Police for a criminal investigation.
 Melo and Gomes were fined again through the Election Justice for 41,900 reais for a series of irregularities in the campaign's finances, including the use of provisions to print religiously styled pamphlets that displayed him appearing alongside city council candidates from the PTB, a party that had not formally become a member of his coalition.

 Allies of Melo also went around the city to spread rumors that if d'Ávila was elected, that she would close the city's churches and force people to eat dog meat.